 Type A (documentation required):

-- Be eligible as a recipient of the Congressional Medal of Honor or as a child of a recipient or a dependent of a victim of the September 11, 2001 terrorist attacks.
+of the Congressional Medal of Honor, or a Dependent of a Victim of the September 11,

 Type B (documentation required):

 Meet the income standards listed in the Total Family Income table below.
 Students should be prepared to show previous federal tax return(s), W2s, or other income verification.
 These amounts are estimated at the time of publication and are subject to change.

 California College Promise Grant Fee Waiver Online Application

 *Maximum Income Standards

 *Maximum Income for the year 2021

 * These standards are based upon the federal poverty guidelines, as published each year by the U.S. Department of Health and Human Services.
 Under Title 5 of the California Code of Regulations, the student or student's family must have a total income in the prior year (in this case, 2015) that is equal to or less than 150% of the U.S. Department of Health and Human Services Poverty Guidelines based on family size.

 Students without Social Security Numbers who qualify as 'AB 540'-eligible students through the Admissions and Records Office are encouraged to apply for a fee waiver at California Dream Act or apply using the Online Promise Grant Application.